q-inho/q-inho.github.io/_posts/Main/Brief Review/2023-04-08-Science-volume-378-issue-6623.md

 ---
 title: "Brief Reviews of Science: Volume 378, Issue 6623 (December 2, 2022)"
-excerpt: "Brief Review on 'Creation of an ultracold gas of triatomic molecules from an atom-diatomic molecule mixture', 'Mastering the game of Stratego with model-free multiagent reinforcement learning', and 'Exceptional fracture toughness of CrCoNi-based medium- and high-entropy alloys at 20 kelvin' "
+excerpt: "Brief Review on 'Creation of an ultracold gas of triatomic molecules from an atom-diatomic molecule mixture', 'Mastering the game of Stratego with model-free multiagent reinforcement learning', 'Exceptional fracture toughness of CrCoNi-based medium- and high-entropy alloys at 20 kelvin', and 'Observing the quantum topology of light' "

 header:
   overlay_image: /assets/images/Science_Journal.png